 Other Running Backs to Consider

-Derrick Gore is going to have a nice-sized, short-term role in the Kansas City Chiefs offense while Clyde Edwards-Helaire nurses a shoulder injury.
+Derrick Gore is going to have a nice-sized, short-term role in the Kansas City Chiefs offense while Clyde Edwards-Helaire nurses a knee injury.
 For fantasy football purposes, he is a deeper league consideration to plug into starting lineups.
 He has 89 or more all-purpose yards in two of the last three games.
 If something were to happen to Darrell Williams this week, Gore is a must-start in Week 17.

 Duke Johnson, Jr. enters Week 17 with 35 total carries under his belt the last two weeks.
 Unfortunately, he and the Miami Dolphins face a Tennessee Titans defense that is bottom three in points allowed to running backs.
 This is a volume-based play on an offense where Jaylen Waddle is the only player really worth trusting.